Jnavarr56/google-directions-api-script-demo/README.md

 # google-directions-api-script-demo

+Extremely simple python script to get Google maps directions/routes between two addresses and pretty print data to JSON file.

-include a .env file with an `API_KEY` that contains a valid api key for the Google Directions API.
+Must include a .env file with an `API_KEY` that contains
+a valid api key for the Google Directions API.

 pipenv/Python 3.8.3